Tyounr/AngularTemplate/README.md

 ### First time starting up

+**NOTE**: For a Windows environment, make sure to execute the `Set-ExecutionPolicy ByPass` in Powershell as administrator on your device.

 * Make sure that you have [Node.JS](https://nodejs.org/en/download/) installed.
 * For some packages it might be necessary to have [Git](https://git-scm.com/downloads) installed.
 * Install the [Angular CLI](https://cli.angular.io/) with the `npm i -g @angular/cli`.